knpuniversity/blog/use-symfony-reproducer.md

 you can!
 Changes you make to these files are actually being made in your forked Symfony repository because of the symlinks.

-Once you’ve squashed that bug, jump back into your local Symfony fork and take a look at your changes:
+Once you've squashed that bug, jump back into your local Symfony fork and take a look at your changes:

 ```bash